ColtonWilson/Group7_Project1/README.md

 ## User Story
-AS A traveler
-I WANT to be able to see how much my currency will be when I go to different countries SO THAT I know how much currency to take with me
+AS A traveler I want to have an easy access to the currency in the other country I am going I WANT to be able to see how much is the exchange rate SO THAT I know how much currency to take with me
 GIVEN